 Marine Stress and Ocean Health Intern

-Apply now for: Fall 2018 applications will open in June.
+Apply now for: Winter 2018 Internships will open in September.

 The Marine Stress and Ocean Health Team is seeking an intern to organize, update, and build on our team’s reference library database housed in “Endnote” (reference program).
 The Marine Stress and Ocean Health Team (part of the Anderson Cabot Center for Ocean Life) conducts research on the endocrinology (study of hormones) and health of marine species (including whales, seals, manatees, and sea turtles).
 Tasks performed by this intern will support the Marine Stress team by developing an enhanced and efficient database tool and gathering the latest scientific literature to drive research and publication efforts.